Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 #### Question: What is the Steg password?

 Steghide is often used to hide information inside a jpg file.
-Testing this on cute-alien.jpg leads us to:
+Testing this on cute-alien.jpg with the command steghide info will tell us if the jpg has something to hide:

 ```bash
 steghide <info> <targeted-imagefile>